Just-Ape-Studios/just-ape-studios-contracts/README.md

 **These smart contracts were written in plain ink!.**

 Why use these smart contracts?
-- Smart contracts undergo rounds of security audits
+- Smart contracts WILL undergo rounds of security audits
 - Standards can help simplify development

 Token Standards available: